 After a bitter divorce, a friend of mine was left with no choice but to move across the country.
 She had a lot of history here — not all of it good.
 She had a chance to start a new life with this move.
-My advice to her was to pack lightly — take only the things that matter—and I wasn’t talking about what goes in the moving van.
-I was referring to good memories and lessons learned by the spirit.
+My advice to her was to pack lightly — take only the things that matter.
+I wasn’t talking about what goes in the moving van.
+I was referring to good memories and lessons learned by the Spirit.

 We all have baggage we carry in our hearts — grudges of old, hurt feelings that resurface now and then, raw emotion that never seems to mature into forgiveness.
-While we are counselled to forgive those who have trespassed against us, it can be the most difficult thing to do.
-This is multiplied when the pain we’ve experienced has come from someone close — a relative or a long-time friend.
+While we are counseled to forgive those who have trespassed against us, it can be the most difficult thing to do.
+This is multiplied when the pain we’ve experienced has come from someone close — a relative or a longtime friend.

-In the Bible, Joseph in Egypt was sold into slavery by his older brothers.
+In the Bible, Joseph was sold into slavery by his older brothers.
 They were jealous of him because he was favored by their father.
-They sold him, then took his precious coat, tore it and soiled it with blood.
-They brought it back to their father claiming Joseph had been ripped apart by wild beasts and was dead.
+They sold him and then took his precious coat, tore it, and soiled it with blood.
+They brought it back to their father, claiming Joseph had been ripped apart by wild beasts and was dead.
 Their father was grief-stricken.

 Meanwhile, Joseph did the best he could and worked hard in Egypt.
 Eventually he was discovered to be a great interpreter of dreams and became a counselor in Pharaoh’s court.
-The Egyptian’s followed his counsel when he predicted seven years of famine would follow seven years of plenty, by stocking up on food and supplies to prepare for the up-coming drought.
+The Egyptians followed his counsel when he predicted seven years of famine would follow seven years of plenty by stocking up on food and supplies to prepare for the upcoming drought.
 But all the people in the lands around Egypt knew not of the coming famine.
 They were not prepared and many people starved.
-Joseph’s brother’s traveled to Egypt to beg for food.
+Joseph’s brothers traveled to Egypt to beg for food.
 They came directly to the Pharaoh’s court and pled their case to Joseph himself.
-It had been so long since they last saw him, they did not recognize him.
+It had been so long since they last saw him that they did not recognize him.
 Joseph knew who they were, though.
 His heart looked upon them in their afflictions with mercy and forgiveness.
-Not only did he give them the food they needed, he revealed to them who he was, had them send for his father, and the family was reunited again in love.
+Not only did he give them the food they needed, but he revealed to them who he was and had them send for his father.
+The family was reunited again in love.

 This is a breathtaking story of the power of forgiveness.
 Had Joseph remained bitter all the years he was betrayed, this story would have turned out very differently.
-Because he had a forgiving heart, he was able to make a terrible situation fruitful.
-In time, he was in a position to feed all of Egypt and his family, not only temporally, but spiritually.
+But because he had a forgiving heart, he was able to make a terrible situation fruitful.
+In time, he was in a position to feed all of Egypt and his family not only temporally, but spiritually.
 His forgiveness softened their hearts too, and they were able to repent of their past transgressions.

 In some respects, Joseph was thrown into an abrupt move himself, much like my friend.
 He was forced to “pack lightly” by taking only the things that mattered most.
 He chose to take his testimony and his forgiving heart.
 That made all the difference for him in his new circumstances.

 What we take with us determines how happy we will be along the way.
-I know when I hold grudges, I feel like I’ve been carrying a 20 lb. weight in each hand high over my head — I get too tired to go on.
+I know when I hold grudges, I feel like I’ve been carrying a 20-lb. weight in each hand high over my head — I get too tired to go on.
 But when I let go of anger, when I forgive those who have harmed me, I am renewed by the Spirit of the Lord.
-I have a better outlook on my situation and I have the strength to accomplish things when I lacked strength before.
+When I “pack lightly,” I have a better outlook on my situation and I have the strength to accomplish things when I lacked strength before.

-To anyone who is thinking of moving or who is in the middle of moving, I offer the same advice — pack lightly.
+To anyone who is thinking of moving or who is in the middle of moving (whether that is literally or figuratively), I offer the same advice — pack lightly.
 Bring only the things that matter.
 Rebuild your life with a renewal of spirit, having forgiven those who’ve tarnished your past.
 Your own true worth can then shine through your countenance more sincerely, wherever your new destination takes you.
 Your life is worth beginning again.